-Obstructive sleep apnea and cardiac symptoms have 31 percent incidence of cardiac dysfunctionFebruary 11th, 2013 in Sleep apnea /
+Obstructive sleep apnea and cardiac symptoms have 31 percent incidence of cardiac dysfunctionFebruary 11, 2013 in Medicine & Health / Sleep apnea

 In a study to be presented on February 15 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in San Francisco, researchers will report findings that women with obstructive sleep apnea (OSA) and cardiac symptoms have a 31 percent incidence of cardiac dysfunction.
 The use of echocardiograms should be considered in the clinical management of these women.